Itzskade/Cursus_42Barcelona/RANK1/GET_NEXT_LINE/README.md

 </p>

 # 💻 Project get_next_line

+## 🧾 Description
 This repository contains the implementation of **get_next_line**, a 42 project that reads a line from a file descriptor, even if the file is large or read in small chunks.
 Includes **bonus**: support for **multiple file descriptors** using a static array or linked list.

 ---